EFSC Library Guidelines & Procedures

 - Lost books and media may be accepted when returned to the library, if:

 - Item is returned within the same academic year that the lost fee was charged to the account.

 - If a media set, all volumes or discs are returned in the original container.

-- If a lost item is accepted for return, the libraries will reverse the lost fee and charge a $7.50 processing fee per item, plus the maximum overdue fines not to exceed $10 per item.
+- If a lost item is accepted for return, the libraries will reverse the lost fee and charge a $7.50 processing fee per item.

 - EFSC libraries do not accept patron-purchased replacement copies of lost items, in lieu of payment of the replacement fee.